- Billing best practices keep your B2B company aware of its accounts receivable.

-Raj Narayanaswamy, co-founder and co-CEO of employee time tracking solution Replicon noted that you should automate billing whenever possible.
+Raj Narayanaswamy, co-founder and co-CEO of employee time-tracking solution Replicon recommended that you automate billing whenever possible.

 "The quickest and easiest billing is done online," Narayanaswamy said.
 "Invest in an invoice/billing generation engine to automate the process and remove human error.
 Manual billing that relies on tracking down and collating paper timesheets, entering information in Excel, and manually checking for accuracy wastes valuable administrative time."

-Editor's Note: Looking for information on accounting software for your business?
-Use the questionnaire below, and our vendor partners will contact you to provide you with the information and quotes you need
+Editor's Note: Looking for the right accounting software for your business?
+Fill out the questionnaire below to have our vendor partners contact you about your needs.

-Mitch Rose, SVP and general manager of payment solutions company Billtrust, adds that incorporating electronic methods that help automate the invoice-to-cash process can prove beneficial in the long-run for both accounts receivable and payable.
+Mitch Rose, senior vice president and general manager of payment solutions company Billtrust, added that incorporating electronic methods that help automate the invoice-to-cash process can prove beneficial in the long run for both accounts receivable and payable.

 He added that digitizing payments and invoicing saves on costs.
-Paper delivery costs double the amount of electronic delivery and slows down the entire process.
-Moving these processes online saves postage, paper and printing costs, and not to mention, time.
+Moving these processes so they are online saves postage, paper and printing costs, and time.

-It's important to find an accounting solution that gives you and your team the ability to stay organized and keep an eye on all your outstanding invoices.
+It's important to find an accounting solution that gives you and your team the ability to stay organized and monitor all of your outstanding invoices.

 "Without access to a centralized view of invoices and bills, companies lack the ability to quickly determine what average payment time is, how much money is outstanding, how many invoices and follow-ups have been sent, which companies are frequently delinquent, and so on," Narayanaswamy told Business News Daily.

-If you accept electronic payments from your clients, it's critical to make sure your payment processor is compliant with Payment Card Industry (PCI) data security standards.
-These globally recognized standards were created to protect consumers and keep their payment data secure.
-Rose noted that compliance with these standards is mandatory for any company accepting credit card payments.
+If you accept electronic payments from your clients, it's critical that your payment processor is compliant with Payment Card Industry (PCI) data security standards.
+These globally recognized standards were created to protect consumers' data.
+Rose stated that compliance with PCI standards is mandatory for any company accepting credit card payments.

 "Not only is PCI compliance crucial for legal reasons, it also engenders trust with your customers," he said.
-"Businesses that have been breached see a loss of customers, damaged reputations and drops in stock price – not to mention the exorbitant costs to remedy the breach and then handle post-breach fraud claims and loss of revenue from feeling customer."
+"Businesses that have been breached see a loss of customers, damaged reputations, and drops in stock price – not to mention the exorbitant costs to remedy the breach and then handle post-breach fraud claims and loss of revenue from customers."

-Rose added that being compliant is more important as businesses face the growing use of credit cards in B2B.
-Most companies turn to third parties that provide the payment portals and processes that allow them to accept electronic payments and be PCI compliant.
+Rose added that compliance is more important as businesses increasingly use credit cards in B2B.
+Most companies use third parties that provide the payment portals and processes that allow them to accept electronic payments and be PCI compliant.

-Clear communication during each phase of a project keeps clients and businesses on the same page in terms of payment expectations.
+Clear communication during each phase of a project keeps clients and businesses informed about payment expectations.